Loading...

 Reference

-• printenv : Displays exported environment variables.
+• printenv: Displays exported environment variables.

-• env : Displays the environment and can run a command with a modified environment.
+• env: Displays the environment and can run a command with a modified environment.

-• ~/.bash_profile, ~/.bash_login, ~/.profile : Per-user startup files typically read by bash login shells (selection depends on what exists and system config).
+• ~/.bash_profile, ~/.bash_login, ~/.profile: Per-user startup files typically read by bash login shells.